romainducrocq/wheelcc/README.md

     -O2                           alias    for --allocate-register
     (Level 3):
     -O3                           alias    for -O1 -O2

+[Preprocess]:
+    -E  enable macro expansion with gcc

+[Link]:
+    -s  compile, but do not assemble and link
+    -c  compile and assemble, but do not link

 [Include...]:
     -I<includedir>  add a list of paths to include path